bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

   it costs almost nothing to attack pools that allow anonymous miners, whereas pools that require miners to identify themselves can ban known attackers.
-Fixing block withholding could help Bitcoin mining to become more decentralized.
+Fixing block withholding could help Bitcoin mining to become more anonymous and decentralized.

 - **Statistics on compact block reconstruction:** developer 0xB10C [posted][0xb10c compact] to Delving Bitcoin about the recent reliability of [compact block][topic compact block relay] reconstruction.
 Many relaying full nodes have been using [BIP152][] compact block relay since the feature was added to Bitcoin Core 0.13.0 in 2016.
-This allows two peers which have already shared some unconfirmed transactions to use a short reference to those transactions when they are confirmed in a new block rather than re-transmitting the entire transaction.
+This allows two peers that have already shared some unconfirmed transactions to use a short reference to those transactions when they are confirmed in a new block rather than re-transmitting the entire transaction.
 This significantly reduces